zouloux/pasta/README.md

 - [Outline](./containers/apps/outline) - Notion alternative
 - [Umami](./containers/apps/outline) - Googla Analytics alternative

-> Follow instruction to install them, by default no application is installed.
+> By default no application is installed.

 But also, some no monitoring elements ( not documented ) :
 - [Portainer Admin](./containers/apps/portainer-admin) - Manage running containers